Common Problems Kids Have with Letter Recognition

 What are Some Things That Confuse Children When Learning to Recognize Letters?

-Children can struggle with letter recognition for a variety of reasons.
+Beyond environmental and developmental factors listed above, children can still struggle with letter recognition for a variety of reasons.
 Here are some of the most common things that can confuse kids when learning letters:

 Letter Reversals